alexandrerisi/tech-demo/README.md

-The tech demo was presented in Jaguar Land Rover with the purpose of demostrating the capabilities of Spring Cloud and reactive programming.
+The tech demo demostrates the capabilities of Spring Cloud and reactive programming.

 Technologies